 The public lecture must be completed before the oral qualifying exam may be scheduled.
 Students should normally register for T659 Public Lecture (0 credits) in the semester in which the lecture will be given (or consult with the department chair in cases in which this may not be possible).

 Many public lectures are presented as part of the Music Theory Colloquium Series.
-The date should be arranged with the departmental colloquium committee.
+The date should be arranged with the departmental colloquium committee, with the approval of the chair of the student's advisory committee.
 It is the student’s responsibility to inform all members of his or her advisory committee that the talk is to be evaluated for the public lecture requirement and to ensure in advance that all members of the committee will be present, or to arrange for another faculty member to substitute for an absent committee member if necessary.

 The public lecture should normally be 30 minutes or longer.
 Exceptions can be made for papers accepted at conferences imposing shorter time limits.
 The lecture should demonstrate originality in its scholarship and professionalism in its presentation.
 It should be well organized and carefully prepared, in the manner of a conference paper.
 Papers are normally read from a prepared text or detailed notes.
-Handouts and audiovisual examples are commonly used and should be of professional quality.
+Handouts, audiovisual examples, and computer-assisted presentations are commonly used and should be of professional quality.
 At the end of the lecture the student should expect to entertain questions from the audience.

 Students, especially those with little or no prior experience in giving public presentations, are encouraged to rehearse the lecture several times in advance, in conditions simulating the lecture situation as closely as possible.
 Practicing in front of a few friends can be helpful, as can recording your presentation.
 In listening to the recording, listen for clarity, pacing, and overall timing.